 For the most part ad blockers are as safe as any other app on the Store.
 There were some controversial ones a little while back which Apple removed, following reports that they were running man-in-the-middle attacks.
 But for the most part, they are safe to use.

-Content Blockers do, by their nature, monitor your web traffic and interfere with your web browsing, which does present temptation for less-than-gentlemanly behaviour.
-For this reason you should stick to the major apps, such as the ones mentioned above.
+Content Blockers do, by their nature, monitor your web traffic and interfere with your web browsing, and for this reason you should stick to the major apps, such as the ones mentioned above.

 Is using an ad blocker a good thing?

 Everyone likes to enjoy the free content available on the web.
 Paywalls are generally frowned upon, and not many sites have made them work.

 But - and this is important - the only way that sites are able to create such great content and provide it to you at no cost is through advertisers paying them for access to the readership.

 It was a similar story when magazines and newspapers ruled the information highway, but back then you couldn't have the publication automatically eviscerate its ads before you enjoyed the articles.
 Not unless you had a very dutiful butler with a sharp pair of scissors.

 Therefore it's important that publishers gain that ad revenue in order to pay their staff, continue to exist, and produce features such as the one you're reading.